Textualize/textual/docs/guide/screens.md

     1. Dismiss with `True` when pressing the Yes button.
     2. Dismiss with `False` when pressing the No button.
-    3. The `work` decorator will make this method run asynchronously.
+    3. The `work` decorator will make this method run in a worker (background task).
     4. Will return a result when the user clicks one of the buttons.